TiffanyLG/TG-Cybersecurity--Repository/TG-Project1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ansible.cfg file to the $ etc/ansible directory inside the ansible container.
+- Copy the ansible.cfg file and the  to the $ etc/ansible directory inside the ansible container.
 - Update the hosts file to include the webservers groups with Web-1, Web-2, and Web-3 IP addresses to Ansible's inventory and also include python3 interpreter.

 ![Screenshot](Images/Webserver_Elk_Hostgroups.JPG)